 Pursuant to Section 230(1) of the Companies Act 2016, the fee of the Directors, and any benefits payable to the Directors including any compensation for loss of employment of a director or former director of a public company or a listed company and its subsidiaries, shall be approved at a general meeting.
-In this respect, the Board agreed that the shareholders' approval shall be sought at the 27th AGM on the Directors' fees for the financial year ended 31 December 2021.
+In this respect, the Board agreed that the shareholders' approval shall be sought at the 28th AGM on the Directors' fees for the financial year ended 31 December 2022.

-The Directors' fees payable to the Directors of the Company are set out as follows:
+The Directors' fees payable to the Directors of the Company for the financial year ended 31 December 2022 are set out as follows: